- This event has passed.

 What we are not seeking

-Inspiration porn.
+Inspiration content.
 There’s already enough of it out there.
 Examples include but are not limited to: The Autistic person who overcomes their autism, presents as a quirky neurotypical, gets the girl, and lives happily ever after.
 The person who is in an accident, feels life is over, then overcomes it through work, a new love, and so on.
 The person blind from birth who overcomes their disability to be a success in mainstream culture “in spite of” being blind.
 These types of stories objectify the person and make their story all about their disability.
 We seek stories that show how we are people with complex and awesome lives.

 We also do not want stories about the fetishization of disabled people, a person being in a relationship out of pity for the disabled person, or a character who solely exists for the benefit of the person without a disability.